Maven virtual registries: improve the senddependency workhorse command

 🔬 What does this MR do and why?

-command is used by several different features.
+• Notice that the send-dependency command is used by several different features.
 Thus, by default, this new field is not set and the workhorse part will behave as it currently behaves.

-- Update the related
+• Update the related send-dependency tests.

-tests. - Update the rails workhorse helper to support the new field.
+• Update the rails workhorse helper to support the new field.

-command. - Update the related rails specs.
+• Update the related rails specs.

 🗒 MR acceptance checklist